tarik-yilmaz/media-ratings-platform-api/protocol.md

 8. Unit tests
 9. Postman-/curl-Collection

+### Steps done:

+20251210:
+- Setup Repository, cloned it, created project in IntelliJ IDEA and added Maven.
+- Added README.md and protocol.md.
+- Downloaded and installed Docker Desktop and pulled postgres image.

 ## 2) Explanation of unit test coverage and why specific logic was tested

 ## 3) Notes on problems encountered and how they were solved